ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This function extracts data at the surface for an atmospheric variable.

-The function retrieves the first unmasked data points along the pressure levels and returns the interpolated value at the corresponding surface pressure given by the surface air pressure ``ps``.
+The function returns the interpolated value of an input filed at the corresponding surface pressure given by the surface air pressure ``ps``.

 The required supplementary surface air pressure ``ps`` is attached to